 The National Niemann-Pick Disease Foundation currently has over 450 Niemann-Pick families as members.
 Thousands of medical, corporate, professional, friend and family sponsors assist in supporting our goals through contributions and donations of services.
 NNPDF is the largest Niemann-Pick Disease family support organization in the world and one of the largest private funders of Niemann-Pick Disease research.

-Of the six original families, five have lost a child to Niemann-Pick Disease.
-All six are still NNPDF members and one remains on the Board of Directors.
+Of the six original families, all have lost a child to Niemann-Pick Disease.
+All six are still NNPDF members.

 The Foundation has a record of getting things done.
 The NNPDF was founded in 1992.
 Since then, the Foundation has:

 - Raised over $5.5 million for research on NPA, NPB, and NPC, family support, education, and other activities